danielle-eckhardt/danielle-eckhardt.github.io/Telecom_Tableau.md

 ## Unlocking Insights into Customer Behavior and Service Utilization for a Telecommunications Company in California ##

 ### Project Description
-In this project, I have been hired to analyze customer data for a fictional telecommunications company that provides phone and internet services.
-The objective of the analysis is to gain insights into customer behavior and identify strategies for increasing customer retention and driving revenue growth.
-By leveraging statistical techniques and machine learning algorithms to explore customer demographics, service usage, and churn behavior, we aim to identify the key factors that influence customer churn and develop data-driven solutions for reducing churn rates and improving customer satisfaction.
-Ultimately, the results of this analysis will enable the company to optimize their business strategies and achieve sustained revenue growth in a competitive market.
+I'm analyzing customer data for a fictional telecom company to understand customer behavior and find ways to keep them happy and increase revenue.
+By using statistics and machine learning, we're looking at customer demographics, service usage, and why customers leave.
+Our goal is to identify key factors that lead to customer churn and use this information to create solutions that reduce churn rates and improve customer satisfaction.
+This analysis will help the company make better business decisions and increase their revenue in a competitive market.

 ### Data Set
 This dataset contains information on customer churn of 7,043 individuals located in California.